 - Real User Flow Coverage: Do we execute every user story against the new build that real users actually followed in production?
 This has been an impossible dream (the tech did not exist), but is the ultimate test.
 In general people achieve a small percentage of this today (and in any case the value is not known), not knowing how people actually use the application.

-- Test coverage: Did we test what a BA told us to?
+- Test coverage: This is the metric QA has often used but it is a bit pointless when you dig into it.
+Did we test what a BA told us to?
 We don’t know if those user stories will ever be used…but that’s what BA’s want so we will do that.
-And often we saw we have close to 1005 test coverage.
-But that is essentially implementing tests which are a guess of user stories.
-So the coverage is only as good as the guess of the business analysts or product manager.
+And often we say we have close to 100% test coverage.
+But that is essentially implementing tests which are a guess of user stories and have no relation to actions, code or anything else.
+So test coverage is only as good as the guess of the business analysts or product manager.
 Are they 20% correct?
 80%?
 Who knows.
+How does it relate to everything the app can do?
+It doesn’t.
+What about what real users do?
+No relation.
+It’s just a guess, and thats not a very scientific method of measuring results.

-So that brings us to modern testing which has made use of AI generated scripts now for years (no recording/scripting/writing – meaning fully machine generated.)
+So that brings us to modern testing which has made use of AI generated scripts now for a few years (no recording/scripting/writing – meaning fully machine generated.)

 And the new question is: “How do we know we are achieving the desired coverage with AI generated scripts”